Palliative care: Overview

 With the transition in the population toward lower child mortality and lower death rates, countries around the world are seeing larger elderly populations.
 In some countries, this means a growing burden on national resources in the shape of social security and health care payments.
-As aging populations put increasing pressure on existing resources, long-term palliative care for patients' non-communicable, chronic conditions has emerged as a necessary approach to increase these patient's quality of life, through prevention and relief by identifying, assessing, and treating the source of pain and other psychosocial and spiritual problems.
+As aging populations put increasing pressure on existing resources, long-term palliative care for patients' non-communicable, chronic conditions has emerged as a necessary approach to increase these patients' quality of life, through prevention and relief by identifying, assessing, and treating the source of pain and other psychosocial and spiritual problems.

 The global rise in life expectancy and the aging of populations have increased the need for palliative approaches in geriatric medicine.
 Older adults frequently experience multiple chronic illnesses, frailty, and cognitive decline, resulting in complex care needs that extend beyond disease-specific treatments.
 Geriatric palliative care addresses physical, psychosocial, and spiritual suffering in this population, emphasizing quality of life, autonomy, and dignity during the final stages of life.
 Expanding access remains challenging due to uneven resource distribution, shortages of trained professionals, and limited policy prioritization.